richardlyf/EXO-Arm/VERSION2/Simulation/README.txt

+DO NOT CLONE THIS NOW...THERES A BIG PROBLEM IM FIXING

 For now we will use ROS and rvis or Gazebo to build a simulation for the robot arm to test the controls program.

 Install ROS Kinetic: http://wiki.ros.org/kinetic/Installation